rachelvansciver/SAACO3/storage/Aurora.md

 ## Aurora multi master
 - all nodes are read write nodes there is no master
 - replication between all nodes
-- use for imediate failover
+- use for immediate failover

 ## Global Aurora Database
 - 1 primary region for read an write